 Please review the Step-by-Step Instructions for Department Approval in Cayuse SP.

 Routing must be completed four business days prior to submission so that ORSP can ensure your work complies with CSU Executive Order 890.
 Please note that RSP cannot guarantee that late proposals will be reviewed, approved, and/or submitted before the agency deadline.

 All proposals for extramural support must be submitted by an Authorized Official in RSP.

 Some letters of intent, interest, or inquiry (LOIs), pre-proposals, and white papers or concept papers may be submitted by the Principal Investigator.
 Your RSP Grant Coordinator can confirm regulations and provide assistance.

 Be prepared to spend your grant funds!
 Submit your protocols for human and animal subjects research early.
 Please see details on Human/Animal Subjects under Research Compliance.

 Have questions about protocols?
 Contact IRB/IACUC Manager, Daniel Rastein.

-Awards are administered jointly by ORSP and the University Corporation, a non-profit auxiliary of the University.
+Awards are administered jointly by RSP, pre- and post-award staff.
+The post-award RSP staff are housed in The University Corporation, a non-profit auxiliary of the University.
 The University Corporation acts as the fiscal agent, and provides post-award services such as bookkeeping, accounting, and payroll.
 The University Corporation offices are located in the Sierra Center Building, 3rd floor.

-For more information, visit the The University Corporation, Sponsored Programs.
+For more information, visit the The University Corporation, Research and Sponsored Programs website.